Table of Contents

 Atopic dermatitis can be considered a disease of altered skin barrier integrity due to immune dysregulation.
 Atopic dermatitis is a chronic relapsing inflammatory skin disease that often precedes asthma and other allergic disorders.
 The main features of the skin condition are intense pruritus and eczematous skin lesions.

 Epidemiology of Atopic Dermatitis

 The lifetime prevalence of atopic dermatitis in school-aged children in the United States has been reported to be up to 17 %.
-There is a considerably variable range of prevalence of atopic dermatitis based on the studied population (8.7—18 %) suggesting that environmental and genetic factors contribute significantly to the disease.
+There is a considerable variable range of prevalence of atopic dermatitis based on the studied population (8.7—18 %) suggesting that environmental and genetic factors contribute significantly to the disease.

 A family history of atopic dermatitis or other allergic conditions put the child at an increased risk of developing the disorder.
 Moreover, the previous history of atopy in the patient is an important risk factor for atopic dermatitis.

 Etiology of Atopic Dermatitis